COVID-19 Weekly Recap: Hospitalizations Up Locally, Statewide; Case Averages Steady

 In the last seven days, from April 17-23, statewide hospitalizations for people with COVID-19 are down and while in TSA-E they dropped to levels not seen since April 2020.
 Meanwhile, the 7-day averages for new cases in the DFW Metroplex continue to fluctuate by county.

-Statewide, the Texas Department of State Health Services reported the rolling 7-day average of new confirmed cases increased again from roughly 2,200 on April 16 to 2,500 on April 23.
-The number of probable cases over the same time period decreased from roughly 1,000 to 800.
+Statewide, the Texas Department of State Health Services reported the rolling 7-day average of new confirmed cases increased again from roughly 2,500 on April 23 to 2,700 on April 30.

 Got a question about the COVID-19 vaccine?
 Get the answers here in our FAQ.

-On Friday, the state reported 69 more COVID-19 deaths, which is well above the rolling 7-day average of 56 per day.
-A week ago, that 7-day average was 55.
+On Friday, the state reported 59 more COVID-19 deaths, which is above the rolling 7-day average of 53 per day.
+A week ago, that 7-day average was also 53.

-Across the state Friday the DSHS reported 2,862 COVID-19 patients, a slight decrease from the 2,917 patients reported eight days ago.
-The percentage of people hospitalized in TSA-E on Friday was 3.09%, a drop of .31% from a week ago.
-The number of COVID-19 patients in DFW hospitals has bounced between 3.6% and 3.31% since March 27.
-The number reported Friday is a low not seen since April 18, 2020.
+Across the state Friday the DSHS reported 2,682 COVID-19 patients, a slight decrease from the 2,862 patients reported eight days ago.

 Dallas County